CelestialCartographers/Ahorn/README.md

 **What will you do once the official map maker is out?**

 Whenever that happens, we might just continue like before; it might well be that the official editor will not be quite as powerful as Ahorn tries to be.
+It might not ever exist.
 We'll see.

 **Why are you writing this in Julia?**